awncorp/test-ability/README.md

 # DESCRIPTION

-This package provides methods for generating random values and test-cases.
+This package provides methods for generating values and test-cases, prodiving a framework for performing property-based testing.

 # INTEGRATES